CV

 Invited Presentations

-How movement ecology and improve predictions for disease spread.
+How movement ecology can improve predictions for disease spread.
 Disease Ecology Seminar, Dept. of Zoology, University of Oxford, October 2019.

 Factoring Amphibian Behaviour and Habitat Structure into Chytrid Mitigation Strategies.
 Amphibian and Reptile Conservation Scientific Meeting 2018, Bournemouth, United Kingdom, Dec 2018.